openhealthcare/opal/doc/docs/reference/upgrading.md

 ### 0.13.1 -> 0.14.0
 If you were creating a UserProfile, this will now fail as a UserProfile is created automatically after creating a user (by a signal).

+##### Migrations
+0.14.0 changes Diagnosis.details, Allergies.details and PastMedicalHistory.details to be a text fields.
+Migrations will have to be run.

+    python manage.py makemigrations yourapp
+    python manage.py migrate yourapp

+Existing data will be maintained.

 ### 0.13.0 -> 0.13.1